 PostHog: Product analytics

-PostHog is great for analysis and observation, but also covers many product experimentation methods.
-You can use it for A/B testing, session recordings, feature flags, and more.
-Plus, you can get in-app feedback directly from your end users to add qualitative analytics to your quantitative results.
-All of this not only gives you insight into how your app is currently performing, but also helps you test and iterate on new features faster.
+PostHog has grown into a full product operating platform — covering product analytics, A/B testing, session replay, feature flags, error tracking, surveys, data pipelines, and LLM observability in one tool.
+You can get in-app feedback directly from your end-users to add qualitative analytics to your quantitative results.
+All of this gives you insight into how your app is currently performing and helps you test and iterate on new features faster.
+For founders who want to consolidate their analytics stack, PostHog covers ground that would otherwise require several separate tools.

 Best for:

-- Session recordings to see exactly how users interact with your app
+- Session replay to see exactly how users interact with your app.

 Usersnap: Bug fixes and user feedback

 One of the biggest missing pieces in many mobile app tech stacks are tools dedicated to user feedback, testing, and bug fixes.
-Yes, you can make this part of your process and workflow without dedicated tools — but having an integrated, streamlined app tech stack makes it easier to collect useful feedback and bug reports.
-Plus, it streamlines project management, making it easier to quickly implement and test new features.
+You can make this part of your process and workflow without dedicated tools — but having an integrated, streamlined app tech stack makes it more straightforward to collect useful feedback and bug reports.
+It also streamlines project management, making it quicker to implement and test new features.

-If you’re building on Bubble (like we are!), you can connect Usersnap to your app via API and use Zapier to set up custom workflows and automations.
+If you’re building on Bubble, you can connect Usersnap to your app via API and use Zapier to set up custom workflows and automations.

 Best for: